 You may not be familiar with words credit unions use for some products and services.
 Here’s a starter list:

 Member: an individual who maintains his share in the credit union.
 Each member has voting privileges and all members are equal.

-NCUA (National Credit Union Administration): a federal agency that oversees the regulation of federal credit unions.
+NCUA Deposit Insurance: The National Credit Union Administration (NCUA) is a federal agency that oversees the regulation of federal credit unions.
 NCUA Deposit Insurance protects credit union members against losses, just like the FDIC protects bank customers.